hr1juldey/IndiByte/media/tts/scene_12_vo_04.md

-For ONE POINT SEVEN BILLION INDIANS... this could mean the DIFFERENCE between IGNORING DIETARY ADVICE and FOLLOWING it... between HEALTHY EATING being a LUXURY and being ACCESSIBLE... between NUTRITION SCIENCE being FOREIGN and being FAMILIAR.
+For 1.7 billion Indians, this could mean the difference between ignoring dietary advice and following it, between healthy eating being a luxury and being accessible, between nutrition science being foreign and being familiar.

-It's about making sure that the SCIENCE of HEALTHY EATING finally ALIGNS with the REALITY of INDIAN PLATES.
+It's about making sure that the science of healthy eating finally aligns with the reality of Indian plates.